 As with complaints, Hythe House Support recognises that despite its efforts to provide a quality service it may, like all organisations, on occasion, fall short in specific areas of practice.
-Whilst we strongly encourage all workers, carers, customers and clients to address any issues they may have through our in-house procedures we recognise there may be circumstances when this is not always possible.
-Where this is the case any person should be aware they have the right to approach the relevant external body-Ofsted (Piccadilly Gate, Store Street, Manchester, M1 2WD) where there is a public interest concern, without being penalised for so doing.
+Whilst we strongly encourage all workers, carers, customers, and clients to address any issues they may have through our in-house procedures we recognise there may be circumstances when this is not always possible.
+Where this is the case any person should be aware they have the right to approach the relevant external body-Ofsted (Piccadilly Gate, Store Street, Manchester, M1 2WD) also in light of any concerns raised in regards to Coronavirus to the Health and Safety Executive where there is a public interest concern, without being penalised for so doing.